 Scoring-This award is for the rider demonstrating the best combination of skill, versatility, and sportsmanship, not limited to a single horse.
-Points counted on all horses exhibited in Showmanship, Western Pleasure, Horsemanship, Trail, Reining, Barrels and Poles (excludes: halter classes, Ranch Riding, Walk-Trot Horsemanship, Walk-Trot Pleasure, 2-3 Year Old Western Pleasure, Sr. Bareback Horsemanship, Keyhole, and Costume Class).
+Points counted on all horses exhibited in Showmanship, Western Pleasure, Horsemanship, Trail, Reining, Barrels and Poles (excludes: Halter, Ranch Horse Pleasure, Walk-Trot Horsemanship, Walk-Trot Pleasure, 2-3 Year Old Western Pleasure, Sr. Bareback Horsemanship, Keyhole, and Costume Class).
 Judge's decision will be final.
 Horsemanship will be the tiebreaker in the case of a tie.